zirtec12/Flipper_Zero-BadUsb/README.md

 # FlipperZero BadUsb
 The FlipperZero is able to simulate a keyboard via USB connection.
 Scripts can then be executed with which you can do all sorts of things.
+Notice that I am not responsible for any damage caused, this project is just for fun.

 ![](header.png)

 ## Installation